alarner/bookshelf-api/README.md

 ## Where clauses

-The bookshelf-api module supports querying the API via where clauses in the query parameters of your GET requests.
+The Bookshelf API module supports querying the API via where clauses in the query parameters of your GET requests.
 There are two supported formats:

 ### Object format